CephalofairGames/frosthaven-faq/index.md

 <details>
 <summary><b>Astral Spoilers</b></summary>

 <p><b>Can you explain how Infusions work?</b> When you consume the required elements and play an Infusion, you get a persistent bonus (listed on the top of the card), and usually an 'on infusion' trigger ability ("When this infusion or another infusion is played...").
-The persistent stays in play, and works for the entire scenario.</p>
+The persistent stays in play, and works for as long as the card is in your Active area.</p>

-<p>The trigger ability, if there is one, is performed immediately on playing the Infusion, or whenever you play another Infusion.</p>
+<p>The trigger ability, if there is one, is performed immediately on playing the Infusion, and whenever you play another Infusion.</p>

 <p>As an example, I want to play Boon of the Tempest.
 I consume Wind and any other element to play it.
 While it's in my active area, I will add +1 move and Jump to all my move abilities for the rest of the scenario.
 I can also Attack 3 now, because I just played this Infusion.</p>